pearsonkyle/Mars-Rock-Detector/README.md

 4. `python trainer.py -ws 19`

-# TO DO:
-What should we upload to PDS?
-- Brain Coral Maps/Mask
-- Cleaned up rock mask (PNG) (add as output to mask2density.py)
-- Send Density Plots to Eldar and folks + Rerun with bigger window size
-- Compare density/size estimates in/out of Brain Coral section
-- Size histogram in and out of brain coral area
-- Relative elevation histogram in and out of brain coral
-- Histogram for insight landing site

 # License

 Copyright 2023, by the California Institute of Technology.
 ALL RIGHTS RESERVED.
 United States Government Sponsorship acknowledged.
 Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.